SlimyMonz/CS1/README.md

 # Computer Science 1
-Every project I created for Computer Science 1.
+Every project I created for a single semester of Computer Science 1.